vyomasystems-lab/challenges-amruthavp/README_level1_mux.md

 ## Verification Environment

-The test drives inputs to the Design Under Test (adder module here) which takes in 31 2-bit inputs  and gives 2-bit output.
+The test drives inputs to the Design Under Test which takes in 31 2-bit inputs  and gives 2-bit output.

 The values are assigned to the input port using: